Quantum-Software-Development/.github/README.md

-# Welcome to Quantum Software Decelopment
+#  ⚛︎ Welcome to Quantum Software Development